Huancavelica: History

+Climate

 Transportation

 Buses run from Huancavelica to Huancayo and Lima by a paved road.
 There is another road that connects it with the city of Pisco in the coast.
 Buses depart from the bus station on the west side of the city.

 Huancavelica is serviced by a train which runs between it and Huancayo known as "el Tren Macho".
-According to popular saying, this train “leaves when it wants and arrives when it can...”.
+According to popular saying, this train "leaves when it wants and arrives when it can...".